 The mandatory ToU tariff provides variable prices of electricity depending on the hour of the day.
 Prices are higher during "peak hours" (between 08:00 and 19:00 hours during working days) and lower during "off-peak hours" (which comprise the remaining hours).
 The energy prices during peak and off-peak hours are, respectively, higher and lower than the corresponding value of a hypothetical flat tariff; however, the differences between the flat and the ToU tariff prices are higher at peak time than at off-peak, due to the fact that off-peak hours occur more than twice as often as peak hours during a typical year.
-The values of energy price differences relative to the third quarter of 2011 are shown in the following table:
+The table below shows the price difference between flat and ToU tariff (VAT excluded).